Multi-Source Causal Inference Using Control Variates: Introduction

 However, conceptual problems arise in the observational data setting which can make causal effects unidentifiable or hard to estimate.
 The problems include unmeasured confounding, noisy measurements, inconsistency, and selection bias~\citep{rosenbaum1983central,angrist1996identification,nalatore2007mitigating,hernan2004structural}.
-These problems have generally been studied in the setting of a single observational data source, and in such a setting it is natural to view them through an all-or-nothing lens---either selection bias is present or it is not, either confounding is present or it is not, etc. In such cases causal inference is possible only when the data source satisfies certain delicate assumptions.
+These problems have generally been studied in the setting of a single observational data source, and in such a setting it is natural to view them through an all-or-nothing lens---either selection bias is present or it is not, either confounding is present or it is not, etc. In such cases, causal inference is possible only when the data source satisfies certain delicate assumptions.
 These assumptions are often invalid; in particular, selection bias is notorious for being difficult to assume away---for example, in case-control datasets in epidemiological studies, cases are much more likely to be reported than non-cases; in observational data in recommender systems, certain items are more likely to receive clicks and ratings~\citep{rothman2008modern, robins2000marginal,robins2001data, hernan2004structural,xuanhui2016learningtorank,schnabel2016recommendations,wang2020causal}.
 Under the existence of such selection bias, causal effects are in general unidentifiable.

 In this paper, we take a different route and consider estimating causal effects from \textit{multiple} data sources.
-In particular, we ask: Can we combine large, possibly biased datasets with smaller, unbiased datasets to develop efficient estimators of causal effects?
-Our work is motivated by the observation that, in practice, we might be able to obtain a small dataset where the causal effects are identifiable; for example, from small-scale randomized trials.
+Can we combine large, possibly biased datasets with smaller, unbiased datasets to develop efficient estimators of causal effects?
+Our work is motivated by the observation that, in practice, we might be able to obtain a small dataset where the causal effects are identifiable; for example, from small-scale randomized trials or observational data with limited known confounding.
 Causal inference may not be efficient in such small datasets alone, due to limited sample size.
 The hope is that large observational datasets, while not permitting causal inference by themselves, may be useful in improving the efficiency of the causal effects estimators from the small, unbiased dataset.